cyriltriou/CustomPackageWindowEditor/README.md

 - [https://www.youtube.com/watch?v=mgsLb3TKljk&t=149s](https://www.youtube.com/watch?v=mgsLb3TKljk&t=149s)

+Some others useful documentation pages can help you to understand better package management proposed by Unity:

+- Asset package with ***.unitypackage*** vs ***custom package*** that is the recommendation to go: [https://docs.unity3d.com/Manual/AssetPackagesCreate.html](https://docs.unity3d.com/Manual/AssetPackagesCreate.html)

+- To understand the full picture of Unity’s Package Manager, read the following page: [https://docs.unity3d.com/Manual/Packages.html](https://docs.unity3d.com/Manual/Packages.html)

 # Next release

-In the next release, some improvment might be proposed like to following ones:
+In the next release, some improvments might be proposed like to following ones:

 - Be able to update a package
 - Be able to add keywords